Ceramics became my focus in college in the 1960’s, graduating with an

 My sole marketing is through local weekend

-the Johnson City Market in Texas which is held the 4th full weekend of
+outlet is the Blanco Market in Texas which is held

 I do not usually sell “on-line” as pieces are meant to be seen and handled in person.
 Each